ecofriendly homestead

 We have a full guide on the benefits of seed saving here, in addition to a complete how-to article on the art of saving seeds.
 Check them out if you are looking to build this skill into your regenerative gardening practices.

-3. utilize the abundance of leaves
+3. Utilize the abundance of leaves

 Now is the time to make leaf mold, build up compost, and mulch beds; connect with neighbors and ask if you can take their raked leaves to add to your garden beds and compost bins